INTERNATIONAL STUDENT INFORMATION – NYC CAMPUS

 ADMISSIONS: The admissions process is the same for domestic and international students with the addition of proof of English proficiency.
 We require a high level of English proficiency.
-If you are from a country where the official language is not English, then in your application you will submit evidence of English language proficiency such as a test score (TOEFL, Pearsons, IELTS or other test), a transcript from a school where the language of instruction was English, or other evidence.
+If you are from a country where the official language is not English, then in your application you will submit evidence of English language proficiency such as a test score (TOEFL, Pearsons, IELTS , Cambridge) , a transcript from a school where the language of instruction was English, or other evidence.
 We require TOEFL ibt score of 85 or equivalent in other test.
 (Our TOEFL code is 3753 and there is no dept. code or dept name) Admissions Requirements

 HOW EARLY TO APPLY: We have rolling admissions for all programs and accept applications up to one year prior to the desired program start date.
 We continue to accept appliations up to the program start date, space permitting.
 Programs do fill up, so it’s advisable to apply early- 2 to 6 months prior to start date..
 For students who will need to apply for a visa and enter the US, you need to allow extra time depending on the visa wait time in your country.
 You may find information on the website of the US Consulate in your country.
 As well, the US State Department provides estimated visa wait times on this site: VISA APPOINTMENT WAIT TIMES

 TUITION: International students pay an additional $100 administrative fee per term, all other fees are the same as domestic students.
 Tuition and Start Dates

 Duration of stay in the US on F-1 visa: On the F-1 student visa you may enter the US up ot 30 days prior to the session start date.
 You may stay in the US thoughout your studies and for up to 60 days (called the “grace period”) after your program ends.

 Obtaining the F-1 Student Visa (Non U.S Citizens only)